 The concept of trusting itself according to Naser (2011. p.
 948) is the desire to rely on the trusted partners.
 Trust in service marketing to emphasize individual attitudes that refer to consumer confidence in quality and reliability of the services it receives.
 Consumer trusts is all knowledge possessed by the consumer and all conclusions made by the consumer about the object, its attributes, and its benefits.
 Objects can be products, people, companies and everything in which a person has trust and attitude.
-Attributes are characteristics or features that may or may not be possessed by the object, while the benefits are a positive result given by the consumer.
+Attributes are characteristics or features that may or may not be possessed by the consumer.